Rural General Surgery Residency Program in Asheville, North Carolina

 - ED has 100,000 patient visits per year, the trauma center admits 3,400 patients per year, and the helicopter transports more than 1,000 patients per year

-- Faculty includes 8 critical care certified acute care surgeons, 11 subspecialty surgeons, 2 pediatric surgeons and 5 vascular surgeons
+- Faculty includes 12 critical-care-certified acute care surgeons, 11 subspecialty surgeons, 2 pediatric surgeons and 5 vascular surgeons

-- At more than 35,000 surgical procedures each year, Mission Hospital is the busiest surgical hospital in the state of North Carolina
+- At more than 35,000 surgical procedures each year, Mission Hospital is one of the busiest surgical hospitals in the state of North Carolina

 Michael Schurr, MD